 Shortly after your interview, send a thank-you note (email or handwritten) expressing your appreciation for the meeting.
 Something like the example below will remind your interviewer what you talked about.
 Briefly connect your skills to the new understanding of the job you obtained through the interview.
 Reiterate your interest and your suitability.
 Show that you’ve followed up on any suggestions that your interviewer made.

 If all goes well, you’ll be extended an offer, which sometimes has a time limit attached.
 Take some of the time you are given to think about whether the job and company are a good fit for you.
 Consult with your mentors and significant others.

-Much has been written about salary negotiations, and they are beyond the scope of this book.
-You should definitely do your research and negotiate for an offer that reflects both your value and your values.
-Successful negotiations at this point are not all about money.
-You can negotiate vacation, relocation benefits, working from home, team assignments, etc. Your subsequent salaries will all rest on the foundation of your first one, so getting your salary and benefits package right makes a lot of sense.
+Do your research so you can negotiate an offer that reflects both your value and your values.
+In addition to salary, you can negotiate vacation time, relocation benefits, remote work, project assignments, etc. Your subsequent salaries rest on the foundation of your first one, so get your salary and benefits package right.

 If you don’t receive an offer, don’t get discouraged.
 Everyone has more interviews than offers.
 Use the experience as an opportunity to learn what you can do to succeed next time.
 Ask what advice your interviewer would give you for future interviews, and what skills or experiences the successful candidate possessed that you should gain.
 Then get to work improving your chances of landing your dream job.

 Landing a job that challenges and supports you is a great accomplishment.
 Now go to work and use the principles you’ve learned throughout this book to communicate your ideas with clarity, brevity, and power.
 Solve problems, manage projects, and lead teams with skill and insight.
 As you do, you’ll be given new opportunities and new jobs.
 Make them count.
 Do good in the world.